 - Tell all of your child's health care providers that your child is taking this drug.
-This includes your child's doctors, nurses, pharmacists, and dentists. - Have your child's blood work and lung function

-- checked as you have been told by the doctor. - High blood pressure has happened with this drug.
-Have your child's blood pressure checked as you have been told by the doctor. - Cataracts have happened in children taking this drug.
+This includes your child's doctors, nurses, pharmacists, and dentists. - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
+These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles. - Have your child's blood work and lung function checked as you have been told by the doctor. - Avoid giving your child grapefruit and grapefruit juice. - Cataracts have happened in children taking this drug.
 Be sure your child has an eye exam before starting this drug and while taking it.
-Talk with the doctor. - Liver problems have happened with this drug.
-Liver problems have also gotten worse in people who already have them.
-Rarely, this has been deadly.
-If you have questions, talk with the doctor.

-If your child is or may be sexually active:

-Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Be sure your child uses some other kind of birth control also, like a condom, when taking this drug.
+Talk with the doctor.